We sell your home at

 3. An escrow account jointly owned by the buyer and seller’s lawyers.

-The lawyer will also proceed to send out formal enquiries to the Public Utilities Board, the Land Transport Authority, IRAS and National Environment Agency, among others, to ensure that the property is not affected by the latest planning decisions by the government or any other outstanding issues that would affect the property’s title from being transferred successfully.
+The lawyer will also proceed to send out formal enquiries to the Public Utilities Board, the Land Transport Authority, IRAS, and National Environment Agency, among others, to ensure that the property is not affected by the latest planning decisions by the government or any other outstanding issues that would affect the property’s title from being transferred successfully.
+Only when all requisitions have come back with no problems should the sale proceed to completion.

 When the property is ready to be transferred, the seller will give vacant possession – a state that’s fit for occupation – to the buyer.